traject/traject/doc/extending.md

 What about that translation map?
-The `$LOAD_PATH` modification took care of that too, the Traject::TranslationMap will look up translation map definition files on the load path, or in a `./translation_maps` subdir on the load path.
+The `$LOAD_PATH` modification took care of that too, the Traject::TranslationMap will look up translation map definition files in a `./translation_maps` subdir on the load path, as in `./lib/translation_maps` in this case.

 ## Using gems in your traject project